annareithmeir/AsRigidAsPossibleDeformer/README.md

 # ARAP Deformer

-Estimating realistic deformations on an arbitrary mesh is a challenging topic.
-A deformation method that ensures local rigidity of the mesh during deformation can offer a solution and an interactive mesh deformer would allow the user to perform complex deformations.

-This implementation offers a framework which allows the user to directly interact with a mesh in a graphical user interface and to view the deformation in real-time.
+This implementation offers an interactive mesh deformer for triangulated meshes.
+It allows the user to directly interact with a mesh in a graphical user interface and to view the deformation in real-time.
 It is an implementation of the ARAP deformation algorithm by Sorkine et al. [1].
 The algorithm optimizes the rotations and positions of the vertices by considering their local rigidity, i.e. the local cells consisting of a vertex and its neighbors.
 This procedure can be done in an iterative flip-flop fashion where the rotations are estimated with the Procrustes algorithm and the new vertex positions with a linear equation system (LES).

 ![](arap.gif)